-Maybe it’s because Chef Bruce Sherman is a Chicago native (who happened to study at the prestigious Ecole Ferrandi in Paris), or maybe it’s because his staff is just so darn sweet, but dinner at North Pond always feels like going home.
-If home happens to be a cozy former boat house with a Michelin star on the wall in Chicago’s Lincoln Park, that is.
+Dinner at North Pond always feels like going home — if home happens to be a cozy former boat house with a Michelin star on the wall in Chicago’s Lincoln Park, that is.
 The short stroll through the park to North Pond gives a hungry diner time to anticipate Sherman’s generous cuisine, where America meets France in the least pretentious way.
 Warm up by the fireplace in the winter, enjoy the birdsong in summer, and appreciate the glowing oak of the Prairie-style decor all year round with a thoughtful menu that changes with the seasons.